 .

 We emailed each other several times before starting rehearsals and we established one common objective: to get connected through the internet and explore the use of the screens in order to create our choreography.
 Furthermore, other ideas also appeared: to show that friendship between ballet classmates is strong; to show it is possible to be connected in spite of the distance.
 Moreover, the relationship teacher-student could be enhanced through new artistic experiences such as this project.
+As a personal objective, I wanted to introduce my former students in the field of internet distributed performances which is totally unknown in Ecuador.

 This cross generation collaboration has the advantage that we can have novel ideas from two generations.
 Paula and Lucia found the location in Ambato and the song that we will use in the performance.
 Lucia’s brother, Mario was invited by her to play alive.
 Maria Piedad directed the brain storm in order to define what style we are going to dance and what kind of devices we will be able to work with for choreographing this piece.